goatapp/new_shopify_api_gem_v12/README.md

 With this, a lot changed in how apps access the library.
 Here are the updates you should make when migrating to v10:

-- Call `ShopifyAPI::Context.setup` when setting up your app.
+- Call `NewShopifyAPI::Context.setup` when setting up your app.
 This class holds global configurations for your app and defines how the library behaves.
-- If not using the `shopify_app` gem, your app needs to provide an implementation of `ShopifyAPI::Auth::SessionStorage` for production.
+- If not using the `shopify_app` gem, your app needs to provide an implementation of `NewShopifyAPI::Auth::SessionStorage` for production.
 Read more about this [in our documentation](docs/usage/session_storage.md).
-- To change the `User-Agent` header, use `user_agent_prefix` in `ShopifyAPI::Context.setup`.
+- To change the `User-Agent` header, use `user_agent_prefix` in `NewShopifyAPI::Context.setup`.
 - Usages of the `ActiveResource` classes for REST API requests need to be refactored into the new format.
 You can find detailed examples on how each of the endpoints work in our [reference documentation](https://shopify.dev/api/admin-rest).

     Please see below a (non-exhaustive) list of common replacements to guide you in your updates, using the `Order` resource as an example.